spaghettiwews/blog/content/post/ddg-being-too-clever-for-its-own-good.md

 ---
 title: "DDG being too clever for its own good"
 date: 2021-08-07T18:15:18+02:00
-excerpt: "DDG thought it was being helpful.
+subtitle: "DDG thought it was being helpful.
 It was not."
 featured: false
 draft: false
 ---